 5. MAKING THE MOST OF AVAILABLE COMMUNITY RESOURCES AND FOSTERING SUSTAINABILITY

 ... means building on community assets and designing the work so that it can continue over time.
 This includes making equitable decisions about how to invest resources.
-We encourage communities to demonstrate how they are centering sustainability through the generation, allocation, and alignment of diverse financial and non-financial resources, such as network- building and knowledge sharing to improve health equity in the community.
+We encourage communities to demonstrate how they are centering sustainability through the generation, allocation, and alignment of diverse financial and nonfinancial resources, such as network- building and knowledge sharing to improve health equity in the community.

 6. MEASURING AND SHARING QUALITATIVE AND QUANTITATIVE INDICATORS OF PROGRESS IN CULTURALLY RELEVANT WAYS